Girlfriend Collective Launches New Athleisure Collection

 Girlfriend Collective’s wide range of size-inclusive activewear and lifestyle clothing has been a favorite of R29 for some time.
-If you are as obsessed with its well-designed pieces as we are on the Shopping team, you’re in luck: The sustainable clothing label just launched a stretch woven collection that's easy, breezy, and summer-ready.
+If you are as obsessed with its well-designed pieces as we are, you’re in luck: The sustainable clothing label just launched a stretch woven collection that's easy, breezy, and summer-ready.
 Each piece is crafted from a new custom fabric that's lightweight and airy — perfect for the soon-to-be scorching temps.

+The new collection is made from recycled polyester and spandex to give just a bit of stretch for the ultimate comfort and ease as you move through your day.
+The launch consists of five styles in three universally liked colorways: black, dark olive, and varsity (similar to a cobalt blue).

 Advertisement

-The new stretch woven collection is made from recycled polyester and spandex to give just a bit of stretch for the ultimate comfort and ease as you move through your day.
-The launch consists of five styles in three universally liked colorways: black, dark olive, and varsity (similar to a cobalt blue).
 The pieces in the collection include a short-sleeved button-up jumpsuit, a sleeveless button-up romper, everyday shorts, tapered joggers, and a wrap skort.
 As always, each style is available in an inclusive range of sizes — from XXS to 6XL.
 Read on to get all the details about each piece from Girlfriend Collective's latest drop.

 The stretch-woven jumpsuit has a collar and a bit of a cinched waist, and the sleeves help you feel covered up while giving you space to breathe.
 It is perfect as a summer workwear piece that won't leave you sweating bullets.
 Pair it with heels and a blazer for fancier days in the office.